 Notice that $U$ and $S$ may not be completely disentangled, so we cannot further simplify $p_\eta(S|U, \mathbf{z}_t)$.
 Computing the gradient of the log of~(\ref{eq:proportional}) yields:

 This allows writing $\bar{\epsilon}_\theta(\mathbf{z}_t, t, U, S)$ used for sampling as:

-where $w_U$ and $w_S$ are weights that control the strength of the positive condition and negative condition, resp.
+where $w_U$ and $w_S$ are weights that control the strength of the positive and negative conditioning, respectively.
 To obtain $p_\eta(S|\mathbf{z}_U, \mathbf{z}_t)$, we concatenate the latent representation $\mathbf{z}_U$ with the input of the first FC layer in $\eta$. $\eta$ must be trained on noisy inputs to consume perturbed $\mathbf{z}_t$ at the sampling stage.
-To overcome this challenge, we further apply universal guidance~\cite{bansal2023universal} to allow training $\eta$ on clean data.
-During the sampling, classifier guidance will be applied to clean data $\hat{\mathbf{z}}_0$ generated by the diffusion model conditioned on the public attribute, rather than the noisy data $\mathbf{z}_t$.
+To overcome this challenge, we further apply universal guidance~\cite{bansal2024universal} to allow training $\eta$ on clean data.
+During sampling, classifier guidance will be applied to clean data $\hat{\mathbf{z}}_0$ generated by the diffusion model conditioned on the public attribute, rather than the noisy data $\mathbf{z}_t$.
 We express $\hat{\mathbf{z}}_0$ as:

 We can then update our noise prediction model as: